justdanielndev/everything-midnightcabin/slack-bot/README.md

    - Click "Create New App"
    - Follow the prompts to create your app
    - Set up the app PFP, scopes... and add it to your workspace
+   - Make sure to enable socket mode!

 4. Set up your Discord bot:
    - Go to https://discord.com/developers/applications
    - Click "New Application"
    - Follow the prompts to create your application
-   - Once your application is created enable the intents, get the bot token and add it to your server/account
+   - Set up the app's PFP, enable the bot and set up its PFP too, enable the Message Content Intent, get the bot token and add it to your workspace

 5. Set up your Notion integration:
    - Go to https://www.notion.so/my-integrations